codencolors/tailwind_components/README.md

 For live server use npm package "live-server"

-install => npm install -g liver-server
+install => npm install -g live-server

 server code using